oehf/ipf-docs/_pages/project-info.md

 * Fixes for [3.7.1](https://github.com/oehf/ipf/milestone/25?closed=1)
 * Fixes for [3.7.0](https://github.com/oehf/ipf/milestone/20?closed=1)

-The upcoming IPF 5.x release will support java 17 and up, Spring-boot 3.x, Camel 4.x.
+The IPF 5.x release supports java 17 and up, Spring Boot 3.x, Camel 4.x.
 Major new features will be developed primarily for IPF 5.

-IPF 4.x supports Java 11 and up, Spring-boot 2.x as well as Camel 3.x.
+IPF 4.x supports Java 11 and up, Spring Boot 2.x as well as Camel 3.x.
 We will support this branch for some more patch releases to support the folks that are not able (yet) to upgrade to a recent JDK.

 IPF 3.7.x was the last release supporting Java 8 and Camel 2.x.
 The support for this branch has already ended